regimelab/notebooks/README.md

 (5) Causal theories involving data must be falsifiable and interpretable, in the sense of Popper falsifiability and the scientific method.

+(6) Emphasize the importance of long memory/auto-correlation in time series problems, stationarity, and ergodicity.

 $$
 \huge cov(s,t) = \frac{1}{2} \left( t^{2H} + s^{2H} - |t-s|^{2H} \right)
 $$